 The GEMHUNTER - Author, Martial Artist, Artist, Rattlesnake Wrangler & More

-I mapped more than 3 dozen underground mines, mapped one of the largest gold deposits found in the 20th century, talked to hundreds of groups and ended up presentingmore than 400 formal talks and lectures on geology and prospecting, met hundreds of rattlesnakes (I include my boss in this category), and published more than a thousand abstracts, maps, articles, professional papers and books.
-And yes, the last State Geologist (the snake) I worked for at the University told me I didn't know how to communicate (not bad coming from someone who had his secretary access and read his email to him every morning - again, where do they find these morons?).
+I mapped several underground mines, mapped one of the largest gold deposits found in the 20th century, talked to hundreds of groups and ended up presenting more than 400 formal talks and lectures on geology and prospecting, met hundreds of rattlesnakes (my boss fell in this category), and published more than a thousand abstracts, maps, articles, professional papers and books.
+And yes, the last State Geologist (a snake) I worked for at the University told me I didn't know how to communicate (not bad coming from someone who had to have his secretary access and read his email to him every morning - again, where do they find these morons?).

 Books on Amazon

 Articles in the Prospecting & Mining Journal